Portable Rock Art / Figure Stones - America's (almost) Invisible Prehistory

 Initially recognized only as crude stone tools, but subsequently as much more, the artifacts here at 33GU218 have appeared in large quantity at depths of from near the surface to over a meter below, and the surface of this large site has only been scratched.
 At this time, several doctorate-level professionals - geologists, petrologists, anthropologists, a forensic biologist, and a few archaeologists - have personally identified human agency in both lithic and organic material.
 The Ohio Historic Preservation Office has included the site in the Ohio Archaeological Inventory, recognizing evidence of prehistoric habitation.
 Ohio's state archaeologists have, however, shown no interest in further inquiry, on the rather odd assumption that the ruggedness of the unglaciated terrain here (and its distance from Columbus, perhaps?) would have deterred early American Indians from leaving anything significant (including earthworks) in this area.
 Since 2003 this author has been proceeding on his own with the kind assistance and advice from professional archaeologists, anthropologists, and - most important - physical scientists including geologists, petrologists, and geomorphologists with the training and experience required to determine whether or not a given rock or landform could have acquired its current form entirely through natural processes.
 Engaging such expertise was deemed necessary both as a sanity check and to ensure the credibility of research into this subject so fraught with controversy and official disapproval.
 So far, this approach has proven quite successful.

 Additionally, high-quality microscopes and cameras are employed in the examination and verification of artifact material.
 When time and money permit, compositional analysis is performed in laboratories equipped with scanning electronic microscopy (plus XRF, EDS, etc.) to confirm or disconfirm the presence of, for example, red or yellow ochre pigmentation.
 Applied Imagery's terrain modeling software is used in processing LiDAR point clouds to identify and create three-dimensional models of prehistoric earthworks.
 Doing science properly is time-consuming and expensive - no way around it.
 (There are alternatives, of course.
 When you have no idea what you are looking at, it can be whatever you want it to be.
-Just post random rock photos on the internet and become part of the large and vocal "portable rock art" fantasy cult emerging on YouTube, eBay, Etsy, the bogus rockartmuseum.com, and numerous looney-tunes Facebook pages.)
+Just post random rock photos on the internet and become part of the large and vocal "portable rock art" fantasy cult and fake artifact scam emerging on YouTube, eBay, Etsy, the make-believe rockartmuseum.com, and numerous looney-tunes Facebook pages.)

-An important side project in which this author has become involved: Confirmed and apparently Scandinavian artifacts (Homo sapiens and/or earlier?) from deep within glacial till in Schleswig-Holstein, northern Germany, possibly Lower through Upper Palaeolithic, clearly inconsistent with the approved narrative of early humans and/or their predecessors not migrating farther north than the 55th parallel before the end of the last (Weichselian) ice age.
+An important side project in which this author has become involved: Confirmed and apparently Scandinavian artifacts (Homo sapiens' and/or earlier?) from deep within glacial till in Schleswig-Holstein, northern Germany, possibly Lower through Upper Palaeolithic, clearly inconsistent with the approved narrative of early humans and/or their predecessors not migrating farther north than the 55th parallel before the end of the last (Weichselian) ice age.

 Acheulean Handaxe - Ursel Benekendorff Find